Dr Jart Ceramidin Cream v Iliyoon Ceramide Ato Concentrate Cream

 It can crop up in winter, as a result of using the incorrect skincare products, from a damaged skin barrier or as a result of more serious skin conditions like eczema and dermatitis.
 Ceramide is one of our favourite ingredients for treating these skin conditions.

 Ceramides are our skin’s natural protection barrier.
 They are composed of intercellular lipids that act as skin’s defense against environmental aggressors and maintain moisture levels.
 As we age, we lose ceramides, leading to a decrease in elasticity and moisture.

 Ceramidin Creamworks by releasing its ingredients over time so you don’t have to reapply it.
-It’s perfect for frigid and windy Seoul winters, skin that has been damaged by air-conditioning, heating or even more serious conditions like dermatitis and eczema.
+It’s perfect for frigid and windy Seoul winters.
+In addition, it's great for skin that has been damaged by air-conditioning, heating or even more serious conditions like dermatitis and eczema.

 This cream contains several different types of ceramides, including Ceramide NP, Ceramide AP, Ceramide AS, Ceramide NS and Ceramide EOP.
 It also contains beneficial peptides, as well as humectants and occlusives like shea butter, hyaluronic acid, vegetable oil, cetearyl alcohol, more.
 The formula is also free from alcohol, sulfates, silicon and parabens.

 Our second contestant is another cult favourite.
 The cheap and cheerful Ceramide Ato Concentrate Cream is a great option if you’re concerned about skin sensitivities.
 In addition, if you are one of the 2-4% of people who suffers from a true fragrance allergy, then this is the Ceramide Cream for you!